 Capacity requirements determine the feeder-pan dimensions and slope.
 The volumetric capacity of a feeder may be determined by the formula:

-The lining materials should be selected with consideration to the material being handled as well as the economic factors.
-For extremely abrasive materials, ceramic liners in the form of high density aluminum oxide tiles can be installed on flat deck with epoxy resins with a high degree of sucess.
+As you think about the design of your vibrating feeder, the lining materials should be selected with consideration to the material being handled as well as the economic factors.
+For extremely abrasive materials, ceramic liners in the form of high-density aluminum oxide tiles can be installed on a flat deck with epoxy resins with a high degree of success.
 This has been very successful in applications involving coke, for example in the steel mills.
-Another type of material is a UHMW Polymer (ultra-high molecular weight) polyethelene plastic, used as a liner for abrasive, wet fine, material.
+Another type of material is a UHMW Polymer (ultra-high molecular weight) polyethylene plastic, used as a liner for abrasive, wet fine, material.
 This in many cases prevents the buildup encountered with metal decks.

 A very common material as a liner is Type 304 stainless steel.
 This is particularly adaptable to materials which have a corrosive effect as well as wear.
 The stainless steel material is excellent for this application as the general action of the material on the feeder is a sliding action, which polishes the stainless to a very smooth finish preventing buildup and also resulting in longer life.
 Experience has shown that feeders in power plants have been operating for over 15 years with no appreciable wear on the 304 stainless steel material.
 Many alloy decks such as T-1 and Jalloy can also be used for abrasive service.

 Totally Enclosed Feeders